 - disconnect the plug connection from the lambda probe on the front wall of the body;

-- 1.8/2.0L: Remove the multi-pin connector and crankshaft position sensor and vacuum line from the PMS;
+- 1.8/2.0L: Remove the multi-pin connector and crankshaft position sensor, as well as the vacuum line from the PMS tool;

-- disconnect individual wires from the block on the left wing, having previously removed the cover from the block;
+- disconnect individual wires from the connector on the left wing, after removing the cover from the connector;

-- disconnect the plug connection from the tempomat;
+- disconnect the plug connection from the temperature sensor;

-- unscrew the cable "masses" from the holder of the hydraulic block;
+- unscrew the ground cable from the hydraulic unit holder;

-- air conditioning: disconnect the electrical wire from the air conditioning compressor.
+- air Conditioner: Disconnect the electrical wire from the air conditioner compressor.

 12. Disconnect the cable connector and remove the wires from the holders.

-14. Use a suitable syringe to remove the hydraulic oil from the power steering reservoir.
+14. Using a suitable syringe, draw hydraulic oil from the power steering reservoir.

-15. Unscrew the hoses and close with stoppers.
+15. Unscrew the hoses and close them with plugs.

-16. Unscrew the recirculation hose (28) and high pressure hose (29) for servo steering.
-On vehicles with height adjustment, the high-pressure hose is additionally unscrewed (26) and oil pipeline (27) for double pump.
+16. Unscrew the recirculation hose (28) and the high-pressure hose (29) for the power steering.
+In vehicles with height adjustment, additionally unscrew the high-pressure hose (26) and the oil line (27) for the dual-circuit pump.

 17. Raise the car.